gabriel-ing/Quickstarts/GettingStartedWithIRISCommunity/GettingStartedWithIRISCommunity.md

 # Getting Started with IRIS Community

 InterSystems IRIS is an advanced data platform, providing SQL and NoSQL database management, server-side application coding and data-analytics in one, trusted, enterprise-grade product.
-InterSystems IRIS for Health, builds on IRIS, with additional healthcare features, including tools for a FHIR server, and built in handling of many healthcare data standards.
+InterSystems IRIS for Health uses InterSystems IRIS at the core, but includes additional healthcare features, including tools for a FHIR server, and built in handling of many healthcare data standards.

 InterSystems IRIS Community and InterSystems IRIS-Health Community are free-to-use versions for experimentation, evaluation and non-commercial explorations of the platforms capabilities.
 There are certain resource and functionality limitations to prevent these editions being used in a production environment, for example the total data limit is 10 GB and the license key expires 1 year after release.
 However, these are a great resource to begin exploring how to use InterSystems IRIS.